Top US officials to meet Zelensky on first wartime visit to Kyiv

-KYIV: The United States' top diplomat and defence chief were Sunday set to make their first wartime visits to Kyiv since Russia invaded Ukraine two months ago, with fierce battles raging in the east of the country.
+KYIV: The United States' top diplomat and defence chief were Sunday set to make their first wartime visits to Kyiv since Russia invaded Ukraine two months ago, with fierce fighting casting a long shadow over Orthodox Easter.

 The trip by Secretary of State Antony Blinken and Defense Secretary Lloyd Austin comes as the war enters its third month with thousands dead and millions displaced.

+Blinken and Lloyd's arrival in Ukraine was set to coincide with Easter celebrations in the largely Orthodox country.

+“Our souls are filled with fierce hatred for the invaders and all that they have done.
+Don’t let rage destroy us from within,“ said President Volodymyr Zelensky in a statement to mark the holiday.

-In his daily video address Saturday night, Zelensky said he was preparing for “tomorrow’s important talks with American partners”.
+Hours earlier, the president he was preparing for “important talks with American partners”.
 The State Department declined to comment on the highly sensitive trip by two of President Joe Biden’s top cabinet members.

-Their visit comes as Russian forces show no sign of easing their attacks and after a missile strike on the southern city of Odessa that Ukraine said killed eight people, including an infant.
+Their visit comes as Russian forces show no sign of easing their attacks after a missile strike on the southern city of Odessa that killed eight people, including an infant.

 “Among those killed was a three-month-old baby girl.
 How did she threaten Russia?
 It seems that killing children is just a new national idea of the Russian Federation,“ Zelensky said.